MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/ensuring-sufficient-tempdb-space.md

 **To increase the TempDB space on SQL Server 6.5**

-1. Start Microsoft® SQL Server Enterprise Manager, open the tree for the Server, and then open the Database Devices tree.
+1. Start Microsoft SQL Server Enterprise Manager, open the tree for the Server, and then open the Database Devices tree.

 2. Select a (physical) device to expand, such as Master, and double-click the device to open the **Edit Database Device** dialog box.
 This dialog box shows how much space the current databases are using.